gearglow/ReptiliaWithATwist/The List.md

 "Ooh!
 Like what, Harry?"
 Hermione asked.

 "Like a lot of things," Elysia replied.
-"Like years' worth of journals for both of them, and the deed to some place in Wales from my gran-da.
+"Like years' worth of journals for both of them, and the deed to some place in Wales from my grandfather.
 There's a portkey at Gringotts, and I was planning on taking it down this afternoon to look around.
 Interested in coming with?
 You can meet Robbie, too."

 "Robbie?
 Who's Robbie?
 Harry, it's been all of a day!"
 Hermione said.